Dynamical stability and filamentary instability in holographic conductors: Ingoing-wave boundary condition

 in the vicinity of \(u=u_*\) where

 for \(s = 1,2\).
-We can also get a similar result for \(\hat{\Phi}_2\).
+We can also obtain a similar result for \(\hat{\Phi}_2\).
 The original fields \(\Phi^I\) are given by linear combinations of \(\hat{\Phi}^I\).
-These four exponents of (\ref{eq:lambda_pm_s}) completely match to (\ref{eq:Frobenius_exponents}).
-Consequently, we can understand that \(\lambda_{-,s} = 0\) for $s=1,2$ correspond to the set of the ingoing-wave solutions manifestly because the negative sign has been taken in eq.~(\ref{eq:solutions_complex_fields}).
+The four exponents of (\ref{eq:lambda_pm_s}) completely match to those of (\ref{eq:Frobenius_exponents}).
+Consequently, we can understand that \(\lambda_{-,s} = 0\) for $s=1,2$ corresponds to the set of the ingoing-wave solutions manifestly because the negative sign has been taken in eq.~(\ref{eq:solutions_complex_fields}).